lupyuen/lupyuen.github.io/src/usb2.md

 -   [__Microchip SAMA5 USB: sam_ehci.c__](https://github.com/apache/nuttx/blob/master/arch/arm/src/sama5/sam_ehci.c#L4736)

-I'll adapt the code above for PinePhone and Allwinner A64.
+Which I'll adapt for PinePhone and Allwinner A64.

 _What about the LTE Modem Driver for NuttX?_